AnyLog-co/documentation/using ethereum.md

 ## Prerequisites

 * Open an account in Infura - instructions are [here](https://blog.infura.io/getting-started-with-infura-28e41844cc89/).
-* From Infura get a Project ID and API endpoint.
+* From Infura get a Project ID and an API endpoint.
   Or use the following demo ID and endpoint:
   * Project Endpoint: https://rinkeby.infura.io/v3/45e96d7ac85c4caab102b84e13e795a1
 * An AnyLog node to configure.